cagataygurturk/aws-lambda-java-boilerplate/README.md

 In root folder fire

 ```
-mvn exec:java
+mvn compile exec:java
 ```

-You can configure your IDE to run com.example.lambda.local.LocalRunner as Main Class and com.example.lambda.MainHandler as program argument to debug locally your function.
+You can configure your IDE to run com.example.lambda.local.LocalRunner as Main Class and com.cagataygurturk.lambda.MainHandler as program argument to debug locally your function.

 ### Deployment

 In root folder fire

 ```
-mvn package
+mvn package -Denv=production
 ```

+This creates a JAR package in target folder.

+As you can see in `pom.xml`, "-Denv=production" activates production profile and it excludes `aws-lambda-local-runner` dependency from deployment package in order to get rid of a unnecessary dependency which is not needed in production environment.
+Forgetting this does not affect the project but it increases JAR package size.

-this creates a JAR package in target folder.
-You can upload this JAR folder to AWS Lambda console.
-Handler function should be configured to com.example.MainHandler.
+You can upload the created JAR folder to AWS Lambda console.
+Handler function should be configured to `com.cagataygurturk.example.lambda.MainHandler`.

 ## Planned features

-- Automated deployment
-- JUnit template
+- A tool like [Serverless](http://www.serverless.com) that will use Cloudformation and Maven for Lambda and API Gateway deployments is under development.